Bill Gradison: Positions after Congress

 The vacancy in the House of Representatives created by Gradison's 1993 resignation was filled by a special election, which was won by fellow Republican Rob Portman.
+After leaving Capitol Hill, Gradison took the helm of the Health Insurance Association of America (HIAA).

 In 2002, Gradison was appointed by the Securities and Exchange Commission as a founding Member of the Public Company Accounting Oversight Board (PCAOB); this Board was created by the Sarbanes-Oxley Act of 2002.
 Gradison was unanimously reappointed to a full five-year term in August 2004, and served as Acting Chairman from December 2005 to July 2006.
 He remained a PCAOB Board member until February 2011.

-He was named commissioner of the Medicare Payment Advisory Commission (MedPAC), which is an independent Congressional agency established by the Balanced Budget Act of 1997 (P.L.
+Gradison was named a commissioner of the Medicare Payment Advisory Commission (MedPAC) on May 31, 2011.
+He was named commissioner of MedPAC, which is an independent Congressional agency established by the Balanced Budget Act of 1997 (P.L.
 105-33) to advise the U.S. Congress on issues affecting the Medicare program.
 He served as a MedPAC commissioner for six years.
-MedPAC's biography of Gradison cites his previous experience as a member of the Health Subcommittee of the Committee on Ways and Means; his Vice Chairmanship of the U.S. Bipartisan Commission on Comprehensive Health Care (“Pepper Commission”); his service as Assistant to the Secretary of Health, Education, and Welfare; and his Vice Chairmanship of the Commonwealth Fund Task Force on Academic Health Centers.

-As of 2022, he serves on the board of directors of the Committee for a Responsible Federal Budget.
+He was appointed by Gene L. Dodaro, the Comptroller General of the United States and head of the U.S. Government Accountability Office (GAO).

+As of 2026, Gradison serves on the Board of Directors for the Committee for a Responsible Federal Budget (CRFB), a nonpartisan, non-profit organization in Washington D.C. dedicated to educating the public and lawmakers on fiscal policy and deficit reduction.
+Gradison serves on a roughly 40-member board composed of premier bipartisan fiscal experts, including former directors of the Congressional Budget Office (CBO), the Office of Management and Budget (OMB), and former members of Congress.

+Gradison returned to a major Washington forum as a featured panelist alongside former OMB Director Leon Panetta, former House Budget Chair John Yarmuth, and former Senator Jeff Sessions.
+During this presentation, titled Fifty Years of the Congressional Budget Act, Gradison provided a detailed historical look at how the 1974 framework evolved, giving firsthand context on the fiscal battles that ultimately led to his authorship of the Federal Credit Reform Act of 1990.